heyjustinkim/portfolio/src/pages/about.md

 In my spare time I:

 - Make [games](https://bruhstin.itch.io/).
 Currently focusing on [interactive fiction](https://en.wikipedia.org/wiki/Interactive_fiction).
 - Play games (of course).
-My favorite genres include Tactical RPG's, Side-scrolling Platformers, and Interactive Fiction.
+My favorite games have labels such as Text Adventures, Point-and-Click Adventures, Tactical RPG's, Platformers, and Metroidvanias.
+- Practice Buddhism.
+I decided to follow the Buddha's teachings in early 2024.
+- Read books.
+Some of my favorite genres include detective fiction, religion, and horror.
+- Collect music!
+I love supporting indie artists on Bandcamp.
+- Practice divination.
+I'm an avid Tarot reader and enjoy learning other systems such as Lenormand, I-Ching, and dice divination.
+Disclaimer: As a Buddhist, I personally don't read fortunes.
 - Organize for San Gabriel Valley UX.
 Come [hang out](https://sgvux.design/) with us!
-- Read detective fiction.
-Some of my favorite novels are from the [Honkaku/Shin Honkaku schools](https://en.wikipedia.org/wiki/Japanese_detective_fiction)!
-- Collect music!
-I love supporting indie artists on Bandcamp.